eahrold/MunkiMenu/README.md

 It's coded to use SMJobBless to install the helper app and by default will prompt the user for authorization as admin.

-However, if you want to install MunkiMenu in a way that will not require user interaction (i.e using munki) you should create a copy-file dmg with only the MunkiMenu.app then add these Pre-Install, Post-Install and Pre-Uninstall script to the pkginfo.
+However, if you want to install MunkiMenu in a way that will not require user interaction (i.e using munki) you can create a copy-file dmg, or use the one avaliable on the [Release Page][releases], then add these Pre-Install, Post-Install and Pre-Uninstall script to the munki pkginfo.

-__Also you'll want to have a single string in blocking_applications array if "none" (no quotes)__
+__Also you'll want to have a single string in blocking_applications array set as "none" (no quotes)__

 ####Pre-Install
 preinstall quits MunkiMenu and dose some clean up in order to proceed with installation.
 It also fixes possible previous release issues.
 ```shell
 #!/bin/bash
 PRE_INSTALL="/Applications/MunkiMenu.app/Contents/MacOS/MunkiMenu"